Action Laval

 Action Laval is a political party active at the municipal level in Québec in the City of Laval.
 The party was founded by the former provincial deputy for LaFontaine, Jean-Claude Gobé in April 2013, in regard of the municipal elections of November 3, 2013, in the province of Quebec.
 Two city councilors were elected, placing the party second in the ballot and became the official opposition.

 Since December 2019, Action Laval has four city councilors : Aglaia Revelakis (Chomedey), Paolo Galati (Saint-Vincent-de-Paul), David De Cotis (Saint-Bruno) and Isabella Tassoni (Laval-des-Rapides).

-On June 30, 2021, Action Laval announced its new leader, which will be the candidate for mayoral in Laval, Sophie Trottier.
+On June 30, 2021, Action Laval announced its new leader, Sophie Trottier, who was the party's candidate for mayor in Laval.

 Creation

 Action Laval was founded in April 2013 by Jean-Claude Gobé, an ex-member in the Quebec National Assembly for the provincial electoral district of LaFontaine from 1985 until 2003.

 At the November 2013 municipal elections, the party finished second with 24.3% of expressed ballots, establishing the party for good.
 Two candidates won their respective district, Paolo Galati in St-Vincent-de-Paul and Aglaia Revelakis in Chomedey.
 Action Laval formed the official opposition.